CAAPIM/apim-charts/charts/portal/README.md

 ## 2.2.0 General Updates
 - This new version of the chart supports API Portal 5.1
+- NGINX-Ingress Subchart has been upgraded to chart version 4.0.9 to support K8s 1.22+ version.
+  - Subchart version 4+ is required for kubernetes 1.22+ due to change in ingress class api.
+  - Depending on the platform and the ingress setup in your environment, you will need to configure ingress, ingress class, and ingress controller values accordingly, by following [ingress-nginx's community documentations](https://kubernetes.github.io/ingress-nginx/#getting-started).
+  - If not using the subchart and to support backward compatibility use 'ingress.class' annotation.
+  - [Learn more about configuring multiple ingress controllers in one cluster] (https://kubernetes.github.io/ingress-nginx/user-guide/multiple-ingress)
 - Demo database Bitnami MySQL subchart version is updated to 8.8.16.
-- Upgrade jobs are moved to pre-install and pre-upgrade stage.This eliminates manual deletion of jobs during upgrade.This change ensures overall bootup time remains the same as previous version upgrades, even though helm install takes additional time to show-up completion.
+- Upgrade jobs are moved to pre-install and pre-upgrade stage.This eliminates manual deletion of jobs during upgrade > 5.1.This change ensures overall bootup time remains the same as previous version upgrades, even though helm install takes additional time to show-up completion.
 - API Portal 5.1 no longer requires Solr components, used to provide auto-suggest search history from the Portal dashboard.All the references to Solr have been removed.
-- Nginx-Ingress Subchart has been upgraded to chart version 4.0.9 to support K8s 1.22 version.
 - Ability to configure existing imagePullSecrets or external registries to pull the images.
 Refer portal.useExistingPullSecret, portal.imagePullSecret
 - Liveness and readiness probe of dispatcher component can be configurable.
 - Added troubleshooting section related to [RabbitMQ boot-up issues](#rabbitmq-wont-start)